smttsp/temporal_consistency_odt/README.md

 **Data collection through temporal consistency of a video:**
 This repo uses object detection and tracking methods and finds failures in a video, i.e., when

-- additional or missing frame
+- additional or missing object in a frame
   - some objects are missed in a frame that existed in the previous and next frames
   - some extra objects found in a frame that weren't predicted in the previous and next frames
 - when an object is predicted as a different class than the previous one